Mulholland Drive

 When the small blue sign on Las Virgenes Road announces “scenic route begin,” it isn’t kidding; a cluster of housing developments immediately give way to stunning views of the Santa Monica Mountains.
 As you pass Malibu Creek State Park and Malibu Temple, you’ll slice your way through the isolated canyons.
 Follow the smell of ocean air to Pepperdine’s lush lawn—look out for lounging deer—where you’ll make a right onto the Pacific Coast Highway.

 As an alternative route in, Kanan Dume Road climbs past ranches and through hillsides with green mountainous vistas.
 It’ll dump you out right near Point Dume, so it also means missing a considerable portion of the eastern coastline drive.
-Consider taking one of the canyon roads into Malibu and the other out on your way home.
+Consider taking one of these two canyon roads into Malibu and the other out on your way home.

 24 miles; 35 minutes